meteocat/pymica/docs/source/ht_clusters.rst

    latitude (lat) and altitude (alt).
 An example can be seen in sample_station_metadata.json which contains the automatic weather stations network of the Meteorological Service of Catalonia.
-The first element of the list in the abovementioned file is the following:
+The first element of the list in the above-mentioned file is the following:

    .. code:: json